Hurtigruten Expeditions HX

 In May, HX appointed Chloe Couchman as Executive VP of Public Relations and Communications, reporting directly to the CEO.

-In June, HX signed a partnership with Air Greenland (aka Greenlandair/Greenland's flag carrier) for fly-cruises in 2025 (ship Fridtjof Nansen) with direct flights between Copenhagen and Nuuk.
+In June, HX signed a partnership with Air Greenland (also known as Greenlandair/Greenland's flag carrier) for fly-cruises in 2025 (on the ship Fridtjof Nansen) with direct flights between Copenhagen and Nuuk.
 The new offers include pre- and post-cruise packages with fares inclusive of waterfront lodge stays (Ilimanaq) and fishing tours (Nuuk).

-In 2023, Hurtigruten Norway celebrated its 130th Anniversary, since its first Norwegian Coastal Express voyage in 1893.
-In September, the sister-company Hurtigruten Expeditions (operating a 6-ship fleet) was rebranded to "HX".
+In 2023, Hurtigruten Norway celebrated its 130th anniversary, since its first Norwegian Coastal Express voyage in 1893.
+In September, the sister company Hurtigruten Expeditions (operating a six-ship fleet) was rebranded to "HX".

-In March, Hurtigruten Group AS acquired a 24,9% stake (1/4th) in Metropolitan Touring (Quito Ecuador-headquartered travel company and luxury brand) specializing in South America and Galapagos voyages.
+In March, Hurtigruten Group AS acquired a 24.9% stake (one-quarter) in Metropolitan Touring (Quito, Ecuador-headquartered travel company and luxury brand) specializing in South America and Galapagos voyages.

-In June 2021, Hurtigruten Expeditions signed a boat charter deal with Metropolitan Touring (shipowner/company specializing in Galapagos and South America voyages) for the luxury yacht Santa Cruz 2 (max capacity 90 passengers).
-The boat was extensively drydock-renovated in 2021 (all staterooms and public areas).
+In June 2021, Hurtigruten Expeditions signed a boat charter deal with Metropolitan Touring (shipowner/company specializing in Galapagos and South America voyages) for the luxury yacht Santa Cruz II (max capacity 90 passengers).
+The boat was extensively dry-dock renovated in 2021 (all staterooms and public areas).

 The first Hurtigruten Galapagos cruise was scheduled to depart on January 7, 2022.

-Hurtigruten's 8-night/9-day Galapagos Islands itinerary includes hotel stays in Quito Ecuador (two nights/pre- and post-voyage), 6-nights of cruising (roundtrips from Baltra Island), and two domestic flights (between Quito and Baltra).
+Hurtigruten's 8-night/9-day Galapagos Islands itinerary includes hotel stays in Quito, Ecuador (two nights/pre- and post-voyage), six nights of cruising (round trips from Baltra Island), and two domestic flights (between Quito and Baltra).

-The maiden season (2022) included a total of 32x expedition packages combining the voyages with land tours in the Galapagos, Cusco-Machu Picchu, Lake Titicaca (Andes Mountain/Bolivia and Peru), Manuel Antonio National Park (off Costa Rica's coast).
+The maiden season (2022) included a total of 32 expedition packages combining the voyages with land tours in the Galapagos, Cusco-Machu Picchu, Lake Titicaca (Andes Mountain/Bolivia and Peru), and Manuel Antonio National Park (off Costa Rica's coast).

-In December 2021 were opened bookings for Galapagos 2023-2024 seasons and announced new itineraries.
-To the 6-night "Eastern Galapagos" was added a 4-night "Northern Galapagos", a 4-night "Western Galapagos" and an 8-night B2B/back-to-back (Northern and Western Galapagos).
-Hurtigruten also expanded its land program by adding the luxury hotel Mashpi Lodge (capacity 47 beds, northwest of Quito), as a 3-night pre-/post-tour accommodation option for any Galapagos voyage.
+In December 2021, bookings opened for the Galapagos 2023-2024 seasons, and new itineraries were announced.
+In addition to the 6-night "Eastern Galapagos," a 4-night "Northern Galapagos," a 4-night "Western Galapagos," and an 8-night B2B/back-to-back (Northern and Western Galapagos) were added.
+Hurtigruten also expanded its land program by adding the luxury hotel Mashpi Lodge (capacity 47 beds, northwest of Quito) as a 3-night pre-/post-tour accommodation option for any Galapagos voyage.

 Itinerary of Hurtigruten Expeditions HX

-Hurtigruten Expeditions/HX cruises are operated by a fleet of smaller-sized vessels deployed in regions like South America and Antarctica/Antarctic Peninsula, Alaska, North and Central America, Arctic Norway (Spitsbergen Island, Svalbard Archipelago), Atlantic Europe (Iceland and Greenland), Southern Europe (Mediterranean), Spain's Canary Islands, Portugal's Asores and Madeira).
+Hurtigruten Expeditions/HX cruises are operated by a fleet of smaller-sized vessels deployed in regions like South America and Antarctica/Antarctic Peninsula, Alaska, North and Central America, Arctic Norway (Spitsbergen Island, Svalbard Archipelago), Atlantic Europe (Iceland and Greenland), Southern Europe (Mediterranean), Spain's Canary Islands, Portugal's Azores, and Madeira.

-The upcoming season features 80+ itineraries spanning 5 continents, solidifying HX's reputation for pioneering novel and innovative travel experiences in vital expedition regions such as Alaska, Antarctica, Greenland, and the Northwest Passage.
+The upcoming season features 80+ itineraries spanning five continents, solidifying HX's reputation for pioneering novel and innovative travel experiences in vital expedition regions such as Alaska, Antarctica, Greenland, and the Northwest Passage.

 The program's notable highlights include:

-Greenland: HX's most extensive Greenland season to date involves the addition of a 4th vessel, MS Spitsbergen.
-The company is among the first to operate from Nuuk's new airport, with the launch of four itineraries, including 'Grand Greenland' voyages originating from and concluding in Nuuk.
+Greenland: HX's most extensive Greenland season to date involves the addition of a fourth vessel, MS Spitsbergen.
+The company is among the first to operate from Nuuk's new airport, launching four itineraries, including 'Grand Greenland' voyages originating from and concluding in Nuuk.
 This development reduces transit times, allowing passengers to immediately immerse themselves in Greenland's wildlife and landscapes.
 Furthermore, the itineraries along Greenland's west coast feature enhanced community engagement, building upon the recently announced partnership between HX's sister brand, Hurtigruten, and the local Arctic Umiaq Line.

 Iceland: HX is set to offer two new Icelandic itineraries, both departing from Reykjavik.
 The company made history by becoming the first cruise line to connect to shoreside electricity in Iceland this fall.